-The shots taken in 12MP mode capture true colors of the subject but it tends to make the sky slighter bluer and greens a little more greener which looks quite pleasing to the eyes.
+The shots taken in 12MP mode capture the true colors of the subject but it tends to make the sky slighter bluer and greens a little greener which looks quite pleasing to the eyes.

 When the camera is not directly in front of a light source, the 48MP mode can produce much more vibrant colors.
 Though the exposure is slightly above the normal mode, it does not go too far as to ruin the shot.
-However, the photos taken in this mode shows more noise as compared to the the image taken by the 12MP mode.
+However, the photos taken in this mode show more noise as compared to the image taken by the 12MP mode.

 Samsung Galaxy A21s comes with digital zoom which works well in the daylight. the phone’s camera algorithm manages to maintain the color reproduction and we didn’t notice any loss in exposure, color, and detail.
 At 2x zoom, the images look quite acceptable and the noise level is not too high.
-The mode works great till 4x zoom, beyond that the images show quite noticeable loss of details.
+The mode works great till 4x zoom, beyond that the images show quite a noticeable loss of details.
 However, if you are only watching the images on a smaller screen, they are nearly acceptable granted that you do not zoom any further.

-For bokeh shots, the smartphone uses Live Focus feature which at the right distance and under good lighting can produce punchy bokeh images that carry a good amount of details.
+For bokeh shots, the smartphone uses the Live Focus feature which at the right distance and under good lighting can produce punchy bokeh images that carry a good amount of details.
 When it comes to edge detection, the camera fails to make a clear distinction between the subject and the background.
 In the outdoors, we had to take multiple shots to get to the right edge detection but under the controlled light, it produces good results.

 Samsung has reserved its night mode so far for the mid-range and flagship phones which may not be a deal-breaker for a budget user but it overall matters because the standard modes of Galaxy A21s do not work as well at night as they do during the day